libvips/nip2-extras/tools/Average colour from area/README.md

   * You can also select/deselect specific points, if required, by clicking on then while holding down the **ctrl** key.
 * In the main menu options select **Edit > Group**.
 * This will create a new group item in your selected column, which will contain a reference to all of the points you had selected.
-* Select the group item, by clicking on it, and then in the main menu select **Toolkits > TEST > Average Colour from area**.
+* Select the group item, by clicking on it, and then in the main menu select **Toolkits > Extras > Average Colour from area**.
 * Your average colour will then be added to your selected coloumn.
 ## Additional Notes
 The software continually recalculates the outcomes according to the changes you make, e.g. after following these steps, it is possible to go back and move the points on the **A1** image, and see an (almost) instant adjustment of the resulting colour.